Kärcher Pressure washer G 3200 Q

 The G 3200 Q offers excellent cleaning performance in a compact design that is both easy to use and store.
 Powered by a Kärcher KXS® engine, it delivers 3200 PSI of TruPRESSURE™, ensuring you get the highest level of cleaning power.

 The G 3200 Q was developed to offer strong cleaning performance that is both easy to use and store.
 This gas pressure washer delivers 3200 PSI of TruPRESSURE™, ensuring you get the highest level of cleaning power.
-The G 3200 Q is powered by the performance driven Karcher KXS 196 cc engine which is backed by a 3 year limited warranty on the engine, pump, and frame.
-This was designed with the user in mind with features like one-half gallon removable detgent tank, four spray nozzles, oversized 12" Never-Flat tires for ease of maneuverability and transport, onboard accessory storage, and easy access to all hose connections.
-The rugged, all welded, steel frame with a removable storable handle for compact storage and allows for easy start up out of the box; no tools required for assembly and can be set up in five minutes.
-The frame design is Best In-Class for Maneuverability for Ergonomic Transporation as well as engineered with a low center of gravity for best in class stability.
-Universal quick-connect nozzles and standard M22 hose connections simplify nozzle and accessory usage.
+The G 3200 Q is powered by the performance driven Karcher KXS® 196 cc engine with cast iron piston sleeves which is backed by a 3 year limited warranty.
+This was designed with the user in mind with features like a 0.4 gallon removable detergent tank, four spray nozzles, oversized wheels, onboard accessory storage, and easy access to all hose connections.
+Prosumers will appreciate the 25 ft. high quality kink free pressure hose, 12" Never-Flat tires for ease of maneuverability and transport as well as a durable welded steel frame with a removable storable handle for compact storage.
+The frame design is Best In-Class for Maneuverability for Ergonomic Transportation as well as engineered with a low center of gravity for best in class stability.
+NO TOOLS REQUIRED for assembly and can be set up in five minutes.
 WARNING: This product can expose you to chemicals including lead and Diisononyl phthalate, which are known to the State of California to cause cancer.
 For more information go to www.P65Warnings.ca.gov.

 Specifications